 Outdoor tables welcome dogs at many locations.

-We love having breakfast at La Madeline with our dogs; the large patio gives us all plenty of space, even on busy weekends.
-This is the closest dog friendly restaurant near me — and we love it!
+We love having breakfast at La Madeleine with our dogs; the large patio gives us all plenty of space, even on busy weekends.
+This is the closest dog friendly restaurant near me — and I love it!

 With a name like “Lazy Dog,” it’s no surprise that this eatery has its own dog menu!
 Order your dog a grilled hamburger patty or grilled chicken breast, either accompanied by brown rice, all to be enjoyed on the restaurant’s outdoor patio.